Why Developers Are Choosing the Microsoft Store

 Essentially, the arrival of the Store activated the millions of developers who were shut out of the first App Store gold rush because they owned the wrong kind of pickaxe.

 Underserved users with a thirst for apps

-Windows users hate the “app gap”, a term referring to the many apps in the iOS and Android app stores that are absent from the Windows Store.
+Windows users hate the “app gap”, a term referring to the many apps in the iOS and Android app stores that are absent from the Microsoft Store.